factiverse/storybook-design-system/README.md

 - rollup-plugin-peer-deps-external - To prevent bundling peerDependencies
 - rollup-plugin-postcss - To handle our css
 - rollup-plugin-terser - To minify our bundle
+- rollup-plugin-copy - copy the fonts and style

 Dependencies: